AfriCOBRA: Founding members

+Artistry and influence

 AfriCOBRA wanted to communicate the Black aesthetic as a new sense of purpose; the Black aesthetic was not simply art, but a powerful image.
 The image was a representation of Black pride, Black self-determination, and a support of all Black people of the Diaspora.
 The group had a main purpose of celebrating African identity and calling awareness to the political struggles through the representation of Black Visual Culture.
 AfriCOBRA's work incorporated elements of free jazz, vibrant, "kool-aid" colors, and images representing spiritual identity.
 Their images were to perform a function that Black people could directly relate to, emphasizing education and awareness of the conditions of Black people.

 In an interview celebrating the 50th anniversary of the Civil Rights Act of 1964, Teresa A. Carbone (the Curator of American Art at the Brooklyn Museum) stated, "It's difficult to draw a one-to-one correspondence between a work and an immediate social effect, but graphics from the Chicago artist collective AfriCOBRA, [African Commune of Bad Relevant Artists] really did help reshape the mindset of black communities."

 AfriCOBRA works to make African-American art a community effort.
 Much of the visual aesthetic of these works are focused on social, political, and economical conditions related to Black Americans.
 They created a manifesto entitled "Ten in Search of a Nation" in 1969.

 One of the most notable works was the commemoration of black revolutionaries in the Wall of Respect that was painted by the members of the Organization of Black American Culture (OBAC).
 Jeff Donaldson, Wadsworth Jarrell, Gerald Williams, and Barbara Jones-Hogu were members originally who later on formed AfriCOBRA, as well as Sylvia Abernathy, Myrna Weaver and others.
 This wall also became what Barbara Jones-Hogu described as "a visual symbol of Black nationalism and liberation."